Domestic Violence Articles: The Domino Effects Of Domestic Violence In Society

 Government Subsidy on Healthcare Is Affected

 The government's budget for medical treatment is strained because of high cases of domestic violence.
 Total medical costs for treating injuries that are associated with domestic violence have reached more than $5.8 billion.
-But more than injuries, victims of domestic violence are also likely to suffer from chronic conditions in the future such as heart disease, stress disorder, and many others, thus increasing the healthcare cost for everyone.
+But more than injuries, survivors of domestic violence are also likely to suffer from chronic conditions in the future such as heart disease, stress disorder, and many others, thus increasing the healthcare cost for everyone.

-Increase Number of Homelessness
+Higher Prevalence of Homelessness

 Increasing cases of homelessness can be attributed to a few crucial factors, including domestic violence.
 In 2005, 50% of US cities reported that domestic violence was a major cause of homelessness in their area.
 After all, living on the street is better than being caged inside a house by an abusive partner, parent, or other family members.
 Homelessness is a serious problem in the United States, and it is taking a toll on the federal reserve.